Saving data with uneven step size in pullf.xvg file.

 I have tried to change the "pull_nstfout" value from 1 to 20 and realize that if the saved step size is 5, 10, 15 or 20, the force is saved with even step size in pullf.xvg file.
 But, for the case of any other value, it is saved with uneven step size.

-#7 Updated by Berk Hess almost 11 years ago
+#7 Updated by Berk Hess over 11 years ago

 When does the step size start deviating, and by how much?

 I ran the simulation for a minute and everything looks fine.